-- 11.1 The performance of students in each course is evaluated in terms of Grade Point (GP). - 11.2 The sum total performance in each semester is rated by Grade Point Average (GPA) while Cumulative Grade Point Average (CGPA) indicates the Average Grade Point obtained for all the courses completed from the first semester to the current semester. - 11.3 The GPA is calculated by the formula where, C_i is the Credit earned for the Course i in any semester;
+- 11.1 The performance of students in each course is evaluated in terms Grade Point (GP). - 11.2 The sum total performance in each semester is rated by Grade Point Average (GPA) while Cumulative Grade Point Average (CGPA) indicates the Average Grade Point obtained for all the courses completed. - 11.3 The GPA is calculated by the formula where, C_i is the Credit earned for the Course i in any semester; G_i is the Grade Point obtained by the student for the Course i and n is the number of Courses passed in that semester.